nikakogho/nikakogho.github.io/Nexus/Core/Biology/Cell Biology/protein/Enzymes.md

 Active site binds to substrate.
 Can have multiple active sites.

+- Active site - where substrate binds
+- Allosteric site - where other molecules can bind to affect enzyme efficiency

 Regulated by inhibitors and activators.

-Play role in:
+Inhibitors can be competitive (bind to active site) or non-competitive (bind to allosteric site).

+Sometimes need help from [[Coenzymes|coenzymes]] to work.

+## Role In
 - [[Digestion]]
 - [[Metabolism]]
 - [[DNA Replication]]